ea5gvk/dudestar/README.md

 # DUDE-Star
 Software to RX/TX D-STAR, DMR, Fusion YSF, and P25(RX only) reflectors and repeaters/gateways over UDP

 This software connects to D-STAR, Fusion, and P25 reflectors and gateways/repeaters over UDP.
-If a AMBE3000 based USB DV dongle is detected, TX is enabled for DSTAR, DMR, and Fusion.
+It is similar in functionality to BlueDV, and is compatible with all of the AMBE3000 based USB devices out there (ThumbDV, DVstick 30, etc).
+If a DV dongle is detected, TX is enabled for DSTAR, DMR, and Fusion.
 If no DV dongle is detected, or is in use by another instance of DUDE-Star, then it become a software AMBE decoding application, formerly known as DUDE-Star RX.
-Decoding of the audio is done via the mbelib C library.
+This software is open source and uses the cross platform C++ library called Qt.
+It will build and run on Linux, Windows, and Mac OSX.

 This software makes use of software from a number of other open source software projects, including: